 “It sounds like something went wrong, I would love to look into this for you…”

 Don’t be afraid to take the conversation to a private channel, which brings us to the next point.

 There are times when it is best to answer the consumer publicly in the forum where the question/complaint was submitted; Perhaps it is a common question, it’s tame, or it is easy to resolve in one message.
 This demonstrates a strong commitment to the consumer and adds to the community.

 However, there are times when you should try and move the conversation offline or to another channel (typically phone).
 If you answer yes to any of these questions, you might want to move the conversation.

-Have you ever spoken to customer service representatives that contradict one another?
-It’s infuriating and makes the company look disorganized.
+Have you ever spoken to customer service representatives who contradict each other?
+It’s an infuriating experience for a customer, and makes the company look disorganized.
 To avoid this, consider developing a central repository for your support staff that houses common questions, your rules of engagement, and any new corporate announcements they should be aware of.

 It may also be worthwhile to pop-quiz your employees on best practices.
 You could turn it into a game, with rewards for correct answers, or answers that go above and beyond.

-Consumers will typically try to solve their problem themselves before reaching out to you.
-Part of great service is making that simple and obvious.
+Consumers will typically try to solve their problems themselves before reaching out to you.
+Part of great service is making the self-help process simple and obvious.
 The best way to do that is with a robust FAQ.
 As new questions come up, take note of them and observe how often people are asking them.
 If you see some level of frequency, consider adding it to your FAQ.

 Usability is also a concern.
 No one wants to read a technical manual on how to log in to their mobile banking.
 A more effective way to communicate the solution is by using a video.
 One free and easy tool to create these videos is UseLoom.com.